-Apply by completing the Free Application for Federal Student Aid (FAFSA) online as soon as possible.
+Apply by completing the Free Application for Federal Student Aid (FAFSA).

-Grants are gift aid and are typically not repaid unless a student withdraws from the semester.
+Grants are gift aid and are typically not repaid unless a student withdraws from the University.
 Only undergraduates who have not previously received a bachelor’s degree are eligible for the following grants:

 Federal Pell Grants